Suggested Workflows

 Reassigning Tickets

-Reassigning tickets in the ticket pane
+Reassigning tickets in the ticket sidebar

 Reassign a ticket (via the Group and Owner settings) to let colleagues know you’re done with your part.